Authenticity: The Secret Ingredient to B2B Content Marketing

 When thinking about how to combat the lack of trust buyers have in their B2B brands, content marketers should look to basics for answers — might we suggest a fan favorite of marketing 101 professors everywhere?

 Simon Sinek’s Ted Talk, How Great Leaders Inspire Action

-If a video isn’t your style or you’re in a tl;dr mood, here, leadership expert Simon Sinek argues that Apple, one of the most sophisticated and successful marketing organizations ever, owes all of its success to selling its customers on their why, not on the more intuitive what they are selling.
-Sinek’s point here is simple: show people a vision, who you are, and what you stand for, and they will buy for that, not the specific features of your product or the minute details of your idea.
+If a video isn’t your style or you’re in a tl;dr mood, here, leadership expert Simon Sinek argues that Apple, one of the most successful marketing organizations ever, owes all of its success to selling its customers on their why, not on the more intuitive what of their products.
+Sinek’s point here is simple: show people a vision–who you are, what you stand for–and they will buy that, not the specific features of your product or the minute details of your idea.

 And successful B2B content marketing today hinges on a similar secret weapon: authenticity.
 In fact 80% of consumers said “authenticity of content” is the most influential factor in their decision to become a follower of a brand.

 The case for Authenticity in B2B Marketing Content Marketing